5 Clever Tips on How to Start a Garden: A Beginner’s GuideJuly 31, 2019

 You may do a little research about the plants you have in mind.
 Then, list down which ones are ideal for your available resources.

-Buy a packet of seeds or some seedlings at your local garden shop.
+You can buy a packet of seeds or some seedlings at your local garden shop.
 However, if you are in a slightly tight budget, you may ask good-hearted people you know who have been cultivating their own garden to sell you some.

 You may kindly ask them for a lower price than the plants’ actual cost in stores.
 And if you are lucky enough, they might give you some seedlings for free!